amongthestones/amongthestones/readme.md

 A minimal classic WordPress theme. *Sinxelo* is Galician for "simple."

-An updated continuation of [Simppeli](https://foxland.fi/downloads/simppeli/) by Sami Keijonen — combined, modernized, and extended with Gutenberg block support.
+An updated continuation of [Simppeli](https://foxland.fi/downloads/simppeli/) by Sami Keijonen: combined, modernized, and extended with Gutenberg block support.

 ---

 ## Why This Exists

-For several years I ran this site on **Simppeli** (parent) + a heavily customized child theme.
+For several years I used **Simppeli** (parent) + a customized child theme on my personal website.
 Over time the parent/child relationship became a liability:

-- The parent was last updated in 2017 and I had no control over it
+- The parent was last updated in 2017
-- Every template change required tracking which file "won" — parent or child
+- Every template change required tracking which file "won"
-- Site-specific integrations (SSP, Jetpack, year archives, taxonomies) were tangled into the theme
+- Site-specific integrations (SSP, Jetpack, year archives, taxonomies) were tangled into the child theme
 - The theme had no Gutenberg block support

-Rather than migrate to Full Site Editing — which I want to learn deliberately as a separate project — I took a different path: **merge everything into one standalone classic theme**, add block editor support where it makes sense (content area only), and extract site-specific code into its own plugin.
+Rather than migrate to Full Site Editing, which I want to explore as a separate project, I took a different path: **merge everything into one standalone classic theme**, add block editor support where it makes sense (content area only), and extract site-specific code into its own plugin.

 ### What This Is Not

 This is not an FSE theme.
 There is no Site Editor.
 No block templates.
 No `templates/*.html` files.
 Layout decisions are made in PHP, which is where I want them.

 Blocks are used as **content tools**, not layout tools.
 The block editor is active in posts and pages.
 Custom blocks (callout box) live in `blocks/`.
 The Site Editor is not available.

-FSE is a separate project, deferred intentionally.

 ---